jakobhaervig/openfoam-installer/README.md

 `` of 2212 jakob jakobhaervig ``

-Now, check if all works by typing:
+Now, if all is set up correctly, you can type:

 `` run ``